-Now that most kids are out of school, that means that they will be invited for more play dates, visit more relatives and generally be exposed to more risk.
+Summer means more play dates, visiting more relatives and friends, and can generally be more risky.
 We've already run into some unexpected circumstances, so I figure that many of you will as well.
 However, that risk can be minimized and managed with a few simple precautions.

 Here are a few of my top tips for dealing with food allergies at summer parties and play dates: